rashid-boyko/opensearch-cognito/README.md

-# Elasticsearch protected with Cognito
+# Opensearch protected with Cognito

-Module to provisioning elasticsearch domain protected with cognito.
+Module to provisioning opensearch domain protected with cognito.

 ## Main features:

-- Provision elasticsearch domain
+- Provision opensearch domain
-- Provision cognito pool to be able to login into elasticsearch domain
+- Provision cognito pool to be able to login into opensearch domain
-- IAM permissions for elasticsearch alerting modules, and more.
+- IAM permissions for opensearch alerting modules, and more.

-### Todo
-- Improve readme.